 American Bresse chicks of all varieties are remarkably fast-growing.
 They forage early and well since they have been genetically encouraged to forage heavily.

-They are born with yellowish legs, which slowly take on the steel blue hue over a period of two or three weeks or so.
+The white American Bresse are usually born with pinkish or yellowish shanks (legs), which slowly take on the steel or blue hue over a period of two or three weeks or so.
+The underlying genetics affect the blue hue.
+Black and blue American Bresse shanks are sometimes nearly black, but certainly more on the steely blue than gray-blue.

 Well, this is a call that one must make for oneself, since the "best chicken in the world" is, for you, the breed that meets YOUR needs the best.
 Some breeds are excellent egg-layers, and some are great meat birds.
 The American Bresse chicken was bred in France to provide the best traits of both egg-layers and meat birds.